mitchelfelske/e-commerce/README.md

 # E-commerce App

-An e-commerce app for testing GraphQL API on top a microservice architecture
+An e-commerce app for testing GraphQL API on top of a microservice architecture